deepforce/Effective-C-/Accustoming_Yourself_To_C++.md

 	}
 ```

-If the result of `operator*` be a `const` object, clients would be able to commit atrocities like this:
+If the result of `operator*` weren't a `const` object, clients would be able to commit atrocities like this:

 ```c++
 	Rational a, b, c;